oblac/jodd-site/doc/madvoc/2+actions.md

 This action is mapped to: `/foo/boo.zoo/hello.exec.html`.

-One side-note: one action class may contain more then one actions (action methods).
+One action class may contain more then one actions (action methods).
+This happens often, especially when you have set of similar requests over some same resource.

 ## Custom extension